Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 `sudo cp -R tooling/html/* /var/www/html/`

-We ensure that the "html folder" from the repository is deployed to /var/www/html:
+We ensure that the "html folder" from the repository was deployed to /var/www/html:

 `ls -l /var/www/html`